Last updated: May 2021

 - We need more data before drawing any firm conclusions, but have made some initial observations in order to help athletes decide whether to incorporate the Gx system into their hydration planning and/or better understand their results

-- So far, the Gx Sweat Patch appears effective at providing 'ballpark' estimates of your sweat sodium concentration (i.e. how salty your sweat is) when compared with our Advanced Sweat Test.
-If this trend continues, the Gx Sweat Patch may prove to be a viable alternative option if you want to get an Advanced Sweat Test with us done, but are not in a position to visit a Sweat Test Center.
+- So far, the Gx Sweat Patch appears effective at providing 'ballpark' estimates of your sweat sodium concentration (i.e. how salty your sweat is) when compared with our Sweat Test.
+If this trend continues, the Gx Sweat Patch may prove to be a viable alternative option if you want to get the Sweat Test with us done, but are not in a position to visit a Sweat Test Center.
 NB: The Gx patches are only available to US-based athletes at present, with the app only available on iOS devices

 - The sweat rate data (so far) looks less reliable, with Gatorade's patch often over-reporting sweat rates, sometimes by quite a bit.
 Measuring your sweat rate via pre/post workout weigh-ins still appears to be a cheaper and more reliable method at this point in time